salesforcecli/plugin-packaging/messages/package_version_retrieve.md

 - Retrieve package metadata for a subscriber package version ID (starts with 04t) into my-folder/ within your Salesforce DX project directory:

-  <%= config.bin %> <%= command.id %> --package 04t... --output-dir my-folder –target-org my-scratch
+  <%= config.bin %> <%= command.id %> --package 04t... --output-dir my-folder –-target-org my-scratch

-  If you omit –target-org, this command runs against your default org.
+  If you omit --target-org, this command runs against your default org.

 # flags.package.summary